Freezer Coleslaw Recipe: Make-Ahead Southern Slaw That Keeps 6 Months

 What Is Freezer Slaw?

-This southern freezer slaw is an easy and delicious make-ahead side dish coleslaw with vinegar dressing.
+This southern freezer slaw is an easy, delicious, make-ahead side dish, coleslaw with vinegar dressing.

 Why This is the Best Freezer Slaw Recipe

-If you are looking for a tried and true coleslaw recipe that is simple to make and tastes amazing, you’ve found it!
-This recipe gives you a fabulous make-ahead sweet and tangy slaw that stays crisp even after being kept in the freezer!
+If you are looking for a tried-and-true coleslaw recipe that is simple to make and tastes amazing, you’ve found it!
+This recipe makes a fabulous make-ahead sweet and tangy slaw that stays crisp even after being kept in the freezer!

 This coleslaw recipe also adds tons of flavor without piling on unwanted calories.
 This is a great summertime recipe when cabbage and green peppers are abundant and cheap.